lucasjoliveau/doc/en/applications/sales/subscriptions/upselling.md

 updates.
 From there, you can see that an additional line has been added to the subscription with the new extra service the customer wanted to purchase.

-![Visualize all your subscriptions updates with Odoo Subscriptions](../../../_images/subscriptions-updates.png)
+![Visualize all your subscriptions updates with Konvergo ERP Subscriptions](../../../_images/subscriptions-updates.png)

 In addition, by clicking on the _Sales_ button, you have a summary of your